Sparse Channel Estimation in Wideband Systems with Geometric Sequence Decomposition: System Model

-We assume that $\mathbf{x}$ consists of the equispaced pilot symbols and the data symbols.
+We assume that $\mathbf{x}$ consists of $P$ equispaced pilot symbols and $(N-P)$ data symbols.
 Let $\mathbf{x}_T \in \mathbb{C}^P$ denote the sequence of pilot symbols for channel estimation, which can be represented as follows:

 where $K$ is the index spacing of the pilot assignment.
 For simplicity, let $\beta$ be the transmitted pilot symbol, i.e., $\mathbf{x}_T [p]=\beta$ for all $p$, which is predetermined.
-Then, $\mathbf{s}_T$ which denotes the known part of $\mathbf{s}$ is given by
+Then, $\mathbf{s}_T$ which denotes the pilot symbol part of $\mathbf{s}$ is given by